jacabenga/Dangermond_Preserve_HSI_SSL/README.md

 ## Median reflectance: signature of Vegetation Communities

 This section contains plots of the median spectral signature for each [vegetation community](https://jacabenga.github.io/Dangermond_Preserve_HSI_SSL/#7/34.510/-120.422), averaged across all flight lines for each survey date.
+Each spectrum has been filtered to remove noise, using the Savitzky-Golay filter (window_size = 9 bands; polynomial order = 2)

 <details>